July 23-25, 2025

 Jade Richardson Bock, Senior Consultant, Building Beloved Communities

-Beyond Bon Bons and Bubble Baths addresses burnout and real, actionable self-care in the social-profit sector, emphasizing the importance of creating a culture of appreciation and developing personal replenishment strategies.
-It highlights the predictable nature of burnout in high-stress, resource-limited environments
+Beyond Bon Bons and Bubble Baths addresses burnout and the need for real, actionable self-care for those working in the social-profit sector.
+The session emphasizes the importance of creating a culture of appreciation and developing personal replenishment strategies, while highlighting the predictable nature of burnout in high-stress, resource-limited environments.

 Workshop 103 The Next Generation of Givers

-Margaret Dodson-Cordrey, Director of Annual Giving, Girl Scouts of the Commonwealth of Virginia; Julia Bell, Major Gifts Officer, UMFS; Josh Leidy, Director of LGBTQ+ Initiatives, Inclusive Engagement & Philanthropy, VCU; LaChelle M. Lewis, PhD., Development Director, Big Brothers Big Sisters Services; Katie Rhodes, Director of Advancement for Annual Giving, Boys & Girls Club of Metro Richmond
+Margaret Dodson-Cordrey, Director of Annual Giving, Girl Scouts of the Commonwealth of Virginia; Julia Bell, Major Gifts Officer, UMFS; Josh Leidy, Director of Affinity Engagement and Philanthropy, VCU; LaChelle M. Lewis, PhD., Development Director, Big Brothers Big Sisters Services; Katie Rhodes, Director of Advancement for Annual Giving, Boys & Girls Club of Metro Richmond

-At this panel discussion, we will introduce the topic of generational giving by going over a few broad characteristics of generational giving behavior.
-We will then ask our panel of experts to expand on these trends and discuss how the youth and young adults in their organizations respond to their services and funding initiatives.
+This session will introduce you to the topic of generational giving by explaining unique characteristics of this giving behavior.
+Our panel of experts will then expand on specific trends and explain how the youth and young adults respond to their organization’s services and targeted funding initiatives.

 Workshop 104 TBA